NatiSayada/k3s-proxmox-terraform-ansible/README.md

 ansible-playbook -i inventory/my-cluster/hosts.ini site.yml
 ```

-It can a few minutes, but once its done, you should have a k3s cluster up and running.
+It can a few minutes, but once it's done, you should have a k3s cluster up and running.

 ### Kubeconfig